 Free shuttle buses run between T1, T2 and the Airport rail station, which is 250 meters from Terminal 1and is the train station for the Express train to Krakow's Main Train Station.
 Train tickets are available from automats in T1, near center exit), and from train attendant, or at Krakow Main Station's automat at Platform 1.

 Terminal 1: Currently all Arrivals have ben temporarily moved to Terminal 2, while flights to Warshaw have been moved from T2 to T1.

 Level 0 is for Schengen & non-Schengen international arrivals, has duty-free shop, rental car & airline counters and an ATM machine.

 Level 1 is for Schengen & non-Schengen international departures & for charter flights; and shops & services, including first aid & chapel.
 Currently passengers departing to a Schengen zone country pass through security control on the first level of T1 and proceed then to the Departure lounge at gates 6 to 8; while passengers departing to a non-Schengen zone country pass through security control on the first level of T1 and proceed to the Departure lounge at gates 1-4.

 Level 2 is the Observation Deck.

 NOTE: The new building under construction is now almost completed, while the 'old' Terminal 1 is being renovated.
-It is expected that both buildings will be combined into one integrated Terminal 1 by Spring or Summer 2015.
+It is expected that both buildings will be combined into one integrated Terminal 1 by Summer 2015.
 Total floor area of the new terminal building will have then increased from 15,000 square meters to more than 56,000; be over 250 meters in length & reach 24 meters at its highest point, and accommodate up to 3.6M passengers a year.